JaneliaSciComp/SongExplorer/README.md

 point to a folder one level up in the file hierarchy from the WAV and CSV files (i.e. "groundtruth-data" in this case).
-Check to make sure that the `Label Types` button automatically sets `# steps`, `validate period`, and `validation %` to 0, `restore from` to blank, `wanted words` to "time,frequency,neither", and `label types` to "detected".
+Check to make sure that the `Label Types` button automatically sets `# steps`, `validate period`, and `validation %` to 0, `restore from` to blank, `labels to use` to "time,frequency,neither", and `kinds to use` to "detected".
 The rest of the fields, most of which specify the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named